scinode/scinode-editor/docs/source/interface/introduction.rst

   Editors
 ============

 Blender provides a number of different editors for displaying and modifying different aspects of data.
-The Editors used for Beautiful Nodes is ``Bnodes Editor``.
+The Editors used for Beautiful Nodes is ``Scinode Editor``.
 Some other editors may be used are:

 #.
 3D Viewport
 #.
 Python Console